-Pix4Dmapper projects can be seamlessly imported into Pix4Dsurvey by simply drag and dropping the project file or by using the menu bar.
+PIX4Dmapper projects can be seamlessly imported into PIX4Dsurvey by simply drag and dropping the project file or by using the home screen.
 In order for all the files to be correctly recognized, the original folder structure must be preserved.
 For more information see Project Folder Structure.

-- In the Select Image Folder navigate to the folder with images.
+- In the Find your files folder navigate to the folder with images.

 - Click Select Folder.

-We recommend checking that the following files are available and correctly stored:
+We recommend checking that the following files are available and stored correctly:

 - Original images.